llm-workflow-engine/llm-workflow-engine/docs/plugins.rst

            # extension.
            - test

    Note that setting ``plugins.enabled`` will overwrite the default enabled plugins.
-Use the ``/config`` command for a list of default enabled plugins.
+Use the ``/config plugins`` command for a list of default enabled plugins.

 -----------------------------------------------